 - Let the batter chill a bit before portioning out the dough to make it a little easier to handle.

-- Bake on a parchment-lined baking sheet to avoid the cookies sticking.
+- Bake on a parchment-lined baking sheet to prevent the cookies from sticking.

 - Let cool fully before storing.